Durango Drive

-Durango Drive is a major north-south road in the Las Vegas metropolitan area, Nevada, United States, located on the west side of the city.
+Durango Drive is a major north–south section line arterial road in the Las Vegas metropolitan area, Nevada, United States.
+It is located in the western part of the city.

 Route

 Southern half

 Durango Drive's southern terminus is at an intersection with Starr Avenue in Enterprise.
 From here, Durango Drive heads north and intersects with Blue Diamond Road (SR 160) followed by serving as a section line road dividing Spring Valley and Enterprise for one mile from Windmill Lane to Warm Springs Road.
 Entering Spring Valley, Durango Drive continues north to its first interchange with CC 215 (exit 17).
 Just north of this interchange is Nevada's first IKEA furniture store, opened in 2016, and the future site of the UnCommons mixed-use development by Matter Real Estate.
 Durango Drive continues through Spring Valley before crossing into Las Vegas.
 Once in Las Vegas, Durango Drive crosses Charleston Boulevard before making an S-curve to the east, like most other major north-south grid roads in the Las Vegas metropolitan area west of I-15 do.
 After this, Durango Drive meets Summerlin Parkway (SR 613) at an interchange before the northern terminus of Durango Drive's southern segment at Vegas Drive.